MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

     ];
 ```

-### Functions with an Uri parameter
+### Functions with a Uri parameter

-Because data sources with an Uri based identifier are so common, there's special handling in the Power Query UI when dealing with Uri based data source paths.
+Because data sources with a Uri based identifier are so common, there's special handling in the Power Query UI when dealing with Uri based data source paths.
-When an Uri-based data source is encountered, the credential dialog provides a drop down allowing the user to select the base path, rather than the full path (and all paths in between).
+When a Uri-based data source is encountered, the credential dialog provides a drop down allowing the user to select the base path, rather than the full path (and all paths in between).

 ![DataSourceUrl](images/credentialPromptWithUrl.png)